 Partial daily sickness allowance and part-time work may help an employee with partial work ability to stay in work or return to work after a period of illness.
 During partial sick leave, the working hours must be reduced by between 40 and 60 per cent.

 You can agree on partial old-age pension with an aged employee.
 Your employee will in that case start to work part-time and the employee's workload will be reduced.
 More information on the different options is available on the Pensions before retirement age page.

 Your company may also enable employees to exchange their holiday bonuses or overtime for days off.

-In addition, you can offer your employees flexible working hour arrangements, such as flexitime or a working time bank.
+In addition, you can offer your employees flexible working-time arrangements, such as flexitime or a working hours bank.

 Flexible working hours benefit both your employees and your company.
 When you let your employees use flexible solutions, their willingness to be flexible with the company usually increases.